kgateway-dev/kgateway/docs/content/installation/gateway/docker-compose-file/_index.md

 The file `data/gloo-system/default.yaml` provides the initial configuration for each Gloo container, including where to store secrets, configs, and artifacts.

-The file `data/config/upstreams/gloo-system/petstore.yaml` defines an *Upstream* configuration for the Pet Store application that Gloo can use to route requests.
+The file `data/config/upstreams/gloo-system/petstore.yaml` defines an *Upstream* configuration for the Pet Store application that Gloo can use as a target to route requests.

 The file `data/config/virtualservice/gloo-system/default.yaml` defines a default *Virtual Service* with routing rules to send traffic from the proxy to the Pet Store *Upstream*.